YASO: A Targeted Sentiment Analysis Evaluation Dataset for Open-Domain Reviews

 \subsection{Results}

 \paragraph{Confidence} The per-dataset distribution of the confidence in the annotations is depicted in \figureRef{fig:confidence_all_historgam}.
 For each confidence bin, one of the authors manually annotated a random sample of $30$ target candidates for their sentiments, and computed a per-bin annotation error rate (see \tableRef{tab:labeling_conf_analysis}).
-Based on this analysis, the threshold for the confidence in the annotations was set to \minConfidenceThreshold, since the estimated annotation error rate below such a confidence value was high.
-In total, between \percentage{15}-\percentage{25} of all annotations -- dark red in \figureRef{fig:confidence_all_historgam} -- were considered as low-confidence.
+Based on this analysis, the confidence threshold for valid targets was set to \minConfidenceThreshold, since under this value the estimated annotation error rate was high.
+Overall, around \percentage{15}-\percentage{25} of all annotations were considered as low-confidence (light red in \figureRef{fig:confidence_all_historgam}).

 [0]{0.46} [0]{0cm}

 [0]{\columnTitle{Confidence Bin}} [0]{\columnTitle{Y}} [0]{\columnTitle{N}}